AppDevMichael/Code-Format/PythonStyle.md

 Avoid global variables.

 While they are technically variables, module-level constants are permitted and encouraged.
-For example: MAX_HOLY_HANDGRENADE_COUNT = 3.
+For example: `MAX_HOLY_HANDGRENADE_COUNT = 3`.
 Constants must be named using all caps with underscores.
-See Naming below.
+See [Naming](#naming) below.

 If needed, globals should be declared at the module level and made internal to the module by prepending an _ to the name.
 External access must be done through public module-level functions.
-See Naming below.
+See [Naming](#naming)] below.

 ### Exceptions